cherryservers/cloud-provider-cherry/README.md

 kubectl apply -f https://github.com/cherryservers/cloud-provider-cherry/releases/download/${RELEASE}/deployment.yaml
 ```

 The CCM uses multiple configuration options.
-See the [configuration][#Configuration] section for all of the options.
+See the [configuration](#Configuration) section for all of the options.

 #### Deploy Load Balancer